heikkipora/tesla-slack/blogpost.md

 When is my car ready to go?
 ---

-Driving an electric car in present-day world means you need to keep an eye on the battery state.
-Charging stations, especially quick ones, are still a rarity.
+Driving an electric car in present-day world means you need to keep an eye on the state of the battery.
+Charging stations, especially quick ones, are still scarce.
 The ``get_charge_state()`` API call provides verbose information about the battery and charging conditions.
 Only the most crucial ones are shown here, look up the rest from the API documentation.